DeeCZe/pokus/README.md

 💎 **Rake Back:** Get a percentage of your losses back
 💖 **Tipping:** Give someone free gems
 🌧️ **Rains:** Rain your gems and they get split between everyone that joins the rain

-Dm me on discord (henrymistert_) if you need help with the setup